What has MCCID achieved during its existence?

 Silent World Comic Strip Published in Manila Bulletin

-Comic strips drawn by Sir Ervin Reyes, Sir Oscar Purificacion and Dianne Barcelona were published in the Manila Bulletin from September to November 2005.
-This is the first ever comic strip about deaf culture printed in Philippine newspaper
+Comic strips drawn by Sir Ervin Reyes, Sir Oscar Purificacion, and Dianne Barcelona were published in the Manila Bulletin from September to November 2005.
+This is the first-ever comic strip about deaf culture printed in a Philippine newspaper

 TESDA – MCCID signed Memorandum of Agreement

 TESDA Women’s Center and MCCID forged a partnership providing technical, livelihood and entrepreneurship programs for MCCID students.